slothbear/cheap_buster/readme.md

     * send predictions via text message ( *Amazon Simple Notification Service* )
     * [ **evaluate**: SNS can do both email and text message, plus HTTP & SQS.
 Perhaps use it for all notifications? ]

+enhancements?
+---
+* schedule a query for a particular time (instead of calling)

 [NextBus]:http://nextbus.com